As Virus Cases Rise, Another Contagion Spreads Among the Vaccinated: Anger - Bioreports

 As the virus begins to spread again, some vaccinated people believe the federal government should start using sticks rather than carrots, like lottery tickets.

-Carol Meyer, 65, of Ulster County, N.Y., suggested withholding stimulus payments or tax credits from vaccine refusers.
-“I feel we have a social contract in this country with our neighbors, and people who can get vaccinated and choose not to get vaccinated are breaking it,” Ms. Meyer said.
+Carol Meyer, 65, of Ulster County, New York, suggested withholding stimulus payments or tax credits from vaccine refusers.
+“I feel we have a social contract in this country with our neighbors, and people who can get vaccinated and choose not to get vaccinated are breaking it,” Meyer said.

 Maybe the federal government should require employees and contractors to be vaccinated, he mused.
 Why shouldn’t federal funding be withheld from states that don’t meet vaccination targets?